wdavies973/LibGDXTilesetBuilder/README.md

 4) The program will load images from each `Rendered` directory, resize them, rename them (automatically generating valid IDs), and copy them to the `Output` directory.
 A sprite-sheet is generated for each `Rendered` directory and also saved to output.
 The sprite-sheets are used by Tiled, while the collection of files should be packed by [GDXTexturePacker](https://github.com/crashinvaders/gdx-texture-packer-gui).
+ 5) The program will check for `/DIR/Animations/Raw`.
+This directory should contain a list of folders, each with a collection of animation frames.
+The program will sort, rename, prefix the folder name to the file, reindex, and copy the images to `DIR/Animations/Output`.
+They will be resized according to `/DIR/Animations/Raw/animations.meta`.
+Note, this `.meta` file should have the same format as all other `.meta` files, but only the width and height are used.
+However, the `.meta` must specify all meta attributes.
+This is a shortcut to save some time coding.
-5) The entire working directory is backed up to the specified backup directory.
+6) The entire working directory is backed up to the specified backup directory.
 Old backups are overwritten by new ones.

  # .meta Files
  1) These files specify hints to the program.
 The name of the `.meta` file doesn't matter, so long as it ends in `.meta`.
 Each `.meta` file should